jessie-morris/recipes/chili.md

 ## Steps

-- Brown beef in skillet and drain if > 90/10 fat content
+- Brown beef in skillet, mixing in peppers and onions as beef is clcose to done and drain if > 90/10 fat content
 - Mix together tomatoes and beans into large pot
 - Add seasoning packets to taste, usually .5 of each packet to start.
 - Cook on low for at least 2 hours